 Term Meaning in this document advice Financial product advice AFS licence An Australian financial services licence under s913B of the Corporations Act that authorises a person who carries on a financial services business to provide financial services Note: This is a definition contained in s761A.
 AFS licensee A person who holds an AFS licence under s913B of the Corporations Act APRA Australian Prudential Regulation Authority ASIC Australian Securities and Investments Commission CCIV A corporate collective investment vehicle-a company that is registered as a corporate collective investment vehicle under the Corporations Act Note: This is a definition contained in s9 of the Corporations Act.
-CCIV assets Includes the money and property of a CCIV, as referred to in s1233H and 1234G of the Corporations Act CCIV security A security in a CCIV client A retail client (unless otherwise specified) corporate director The company named in ASIC's record of the CCIV's registration as the corporate director or temporary corporate director of the CCIV Note: This is a definition contained in s9 of the Corporations Act.
-Corporations Act Corporations Act 2001, including regulations made for the purposes of that Act Corporations Regulations Corporations Regulations 2001 custodial service The service provided under an arrangement between the provider and the client, or between the provider and another person with whom the client has an arrangement (whether or not there are also other parties to any such arrangement), under which a financial product, or a beneficial interest in a financial product, is held by the provider in trust for, or on behalf of, the client or another person nominated by the client unless the service is not a custodial service under s766E(3) of the Corporations Act
+CCIV assets Means the money and property of a CCIV, including assets of the CCIV's sub-fund CCIV security A security in a CCIV client A retail client (unless otherwise specified) corporate director The company named in ASIC's record of the CCIV's registration as the corporate director or temporary corporate director of the CCIV Note: This is a definition contained in s1224(3) of the Corporations Act.
+Corporations Act Corporations Act 2001, including regulations made for the purposes of that Act Corporations Regulations Corporations Regulations 2001 custodial service The service provided under an arrangement between the provider and the client, or between the provider and another person with whom the client has an arrangement (whether or not there are also other parties to any such arrangement), under which a financial product, or a beneficial interest in a financial product, is held by the provider in trust for, or on behalf of, the client or another person nominated by the client unless the service is not a custodial service under s766E(3) of the Corporations Act Note: This is a definition contained in s766E of the Corporations Act for the term 'provide a custodial or depository service'.